Arnav3241/Jarvis-AI/Readme.md

 ![Logo](./Assets/Images/Readme/Logs/Day%202/2.png)

 ### Day 3:
 Built the Speak System but with a different approach.
 I used pygame instead of the usual pyttsx3 everyone was using.
+Anyways the code is at Functions/Speak.py

 Here is today's progress: Click the image to watch the video